Frikanalen/toches/README.md

 ### Proxy

-In dev mode, toches will proxy requests coming in on /api/videos/upload to localhost:1080.
+In dev mode, toches will proxy requests coming in on /api/videos/upload to UPLOAD_RECEIVER_PROXY ("http://localhost:8003").

 In production mode, this is handled by our traefik ingress controller.